35 Idioms About Secrets

 • That’s top secret info.

-Other ways to say: Very private, not to be shared
+Other ways to say: Very private, not to be shared, highly classified

-Fun Fact/Origin: Often used in the military for private files.
+Fun Fact/Origin: Often used in the military to mark documents or plans that are restricted to certain people.

 31. In on it